Sebiworld/AppApi/README.md

 Let us get to a concrete example of an endpoint that enables an authenticated user to get a list of all users.

-At first we need to define the routes in the file `/site/api/Routes.php`:
+At first we need to define the routes in the file `/site/api/Routes.php` (or a custom file if you changed it in the module's settings):

 ```php
 <?php